robric/k8s-svc-and-lb-testing/README.md

 The IPSEC is managed by strongswan running in hostnetwork, where tunnel are terminated.
 This approach simplifies the routing/ipsec policies (ip xfrm policy) back to the remote subnets.

 The pod logic is as follow:
-- 3 pods for IPSEC control plane (actually daemonset running on each server)
+- 3 pods for IPSEC control plane (actually daemonset running on each server).
 - 6 pods for the SCTP servers so we can test local LB (2 per servers for testing ExternalTrafficPolicy: Local)

 The external VM (vm-ext) is a remote client for SCTP over IPSEC.